anttih/Sham/README.md

 Mocker is a mocking library for PHP 5.3 and up.
 The idea behind Mocker is to allow everything to be done to a Mocker instance.
 Mocker records everything done to it, you can then later expect what happened.
+Thus, you can use Mocker for both mocking and stubbing.

 A Mocker implements everything and can be passed anywhere.
 The goal is to record everything that is possible in PHP.
 This includes: